Town of Hebron > Town Departments > Planning & Development

 Planning Activities Update:

-The purpose of this section of the website is to keep Hebron Residents up to date on Planning activities that are happening and on-going in Town.
-We will endeavor to keep this section current with the most recent and significant planning project that affect the Town.
+The purpose of this section of the webpage is to keep Hebron residents up to date on Planning activities that are happening in Town.
+We will endeavor to keep this section current with the most recent and significant planning projects.
 Please contact us if there are questions, or suggestions on any of these projects.

 Plan for Housing Choices